 - Tight, weak ankles and feet limit your ability to run and jump as fast and as high as possible as well as increase the occurrence of injury.
 Train your feet!
 It all starts with your feet!

 - Most basketball bodies were not made to back squat safely, particularly under load.
-Utilize lunges, step-ups, and 1 legged deadlifts as alternatives.
+Utilize lunges, step-ups, and single-leg deadlifts as alternatives.

 - Having a huge bench press has zero correlation to basketball success.
 Ask Kevin Durant.
 Enough said.